Avic Aircraft is forcing itself to learn about after-sales service

 In early 2008, Avic I, as it was called then, announced it was setting up an airline that would buy its regional airliners, a move that had many industry watchers perplexed.
 To any trenchant doubter of China's future in civil aeronautics, it must have seemed that the product—the 50-60-seat MA60 turboprop—was so uncompetitive that Avic I could only sell it to itself.
 But that was not the point of setting up Joy Airlines, as the carrier was called.
 Rather, Avic I had recognized that it ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Avic Aircraft Learns After-Sales Service From Own Airline".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Avic Aircraft Learns After-Sales Service From Own Airline".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.